wajahatk/kazmiwajahat/README.md

 # josh_bot_9000
 An automated Twitter bot, created with Python 3 and Tweepy.
 Hosted on Heroku, running 24/7.
 Auto reply, like and favorite when mentioned.
 Auto-retweet specified hashtags.
 Posts status updates.
 Follows the users that follow the bot.
 Unfollows those not found in followers list.
-Messages coming soon
+Deletes old tweets.
+Finds trends in USA and follows trendy users.
+Errors sent to gmail through smtp.
+Messages coming soon.

 To host your own on Heroku: